Eliphaz: Third Discourse

 What then was Job’s sin?

-By justifying himself, Job was saying that God was unjust and he was rebelling against God’s correction!
+By justifying himself, Job was implying that God was unjust.

-When we are afflicted we are to go to God and say “Why is this come upon me?
-Please show me what I have done wrong, and reveal to me the lesson that I need to learn.
+When we are afflicted, we are to go to God and say “Thank you Father for this trial.
+Please show me if I have done wrong, and reveal to me the lesson that I need to learn.
 HELP me to learn from this experience and to stop doing any sin, and HELP me to be a better person in future because of the experience.
-Make this trial a learning experience for me, and help me to become more like you.”
+Make this trial a learning, growing and perfecting experience for me, and help me to become more like you.”

 Job’s sin was personal pride and an insistence that he was sinless and perfect before God; therefore while he did not directly attack God; he WAS blaming God in a round about way.